drug-design/course/docs/chapters/molecular-similarity.md

 ### Limitation of Ligand-Based Approaches
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-The "molecular similarity principle" is generally used when the biological receptor (or the mechanism of action) is not known, and this lack of knowledge represents the most fundamental limitation (but also its strength!) of all ligand-based approaches: when focusing only on the ligands, everything cannot be explained.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/limitation-ligand-based-approaches-61f56115'><i class='fa fa-play' aria-hidden='true'></i></button>The "molecular similarity principle" is generally used when the biological receptor (or the mechanism of action) is not known, and this lack of knowledge represents the most fundamental limitation (but also its strength!) of all ligand-based approaches: when focusing only on the ligands, everything cannot be explained.
 Ignoring the receptor introduces a bias with the risk of incorrect interpretations.
 This is discussed in the following pages.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.